 \section{Introduction}

 Service systems, such as Emergency Service Systems (ESS), are vital in providing emergency aid to communities, protecting public health, and ensuring safety.
-However, these systems often face resource limitations, including constrained budgets and personnel shortages \cite{peng2020probabilistic, yoon2021stochastic, zhu2022data}.
+However, these systems often face resource limitations, including constrained budgets and personnel shortages \citep{peng2020probabilistic, yoon2021stochastic, zhu2022data}.
 As a result, the public and associated organizations need to evaluate and improve the efficiency of these systems to maintain their effectiveness.

 Service systems are generally designed such that a specific emergency response unit is primarily responsible for a small geographical area while remaining available to aid neighboring regions if necessary, either through a structured dispatch hierarchy or on an ad-hoc basis.
 For instance, in policing service systems, personnel are typically assigned to a designated area known as a beat.
 Police departments often allocate patrol forces by dividing a city's geographical areas into multiple police zones.
-The design of these patrol zones significantly impacts response times to 911 calls.
+The design of these patrol zones has a significant impact on response times to 911 calls.
 Officers patrol their assigned beats and respond to emergency calls, with each spatial region having one queue.

-A key component for analyzing service systems is to model the queuing dynamic of mobile servers, such as police cars, ambulances, and shared rides, depending on the context.
+A key component for analyzing service systems is to model the queueing dynamics of mobile servers, such as police cars, ambulances, and shared rides, depending on the context.
 Mobile servers refer to resources or servers that are not fixed in one location but are mobile, often to provide services in varying locations or under changing conditions.
 Some examples of mobile servers include ambulances, fire rescue trucks, on-demand delivery systems, and disaster response units.
-In his seminal work, \cite{larson1974hypercube} introduced a general model for mobile servers, the so-called {\it hypercube queuing models}.
+In his seminal work, \cite{larson1974hypercube} introduced a general model for mobile servers, known as the {\it hypercube queueing models}.
 The model incorporated geographical components, or atoms, each with unique arrival rates, and mobile servers with distinct service rates.
-This model can capture the light traffic regime of police operations, compute the steady-state distribution of binary states efficiently, and conveniently evaluate general performance metrics.
+This model can capture the light traffic regime of police operations, compute the steady-state distribution of binary states, and conveniently evaluate general performance metrics.